MPLS Segment Routing, Part 2: Junos Config!

 And so on.

-The above configuration is committed, and all Node SIDs are advertised via IS-IS/OSPF, just like an Adjacency SID.
+The above configuration is committed, and all node SIDs are advertised via IS-IS/OSPF, just like an Adjacency SID.
 In a moment we’ll verify this.
 First though, let’s quickly remind ourselves about the Segment Routing Global Block.

 A QUICK REMINDER ON THE SRGB